June 5th Ballot: Measure B

 Click Here for Background Information

-For four years, from 2013 to 2017, the City of Irvine successfully pursued establishing a Veterans Memorial Park and Cemetery on a 125-acre site within the City’s 1300-acre Great Park.
+For four years, from 2013 to 2017, the City of Irvine successfully worked on establishing a Veterans Memorial Park and Cemetery on a 125-acre site within the City’s Great Park.

 With broad public support, City leaders gained all necessary State and Federal approvals for the project, including adoption of a 333-page State Concept Plan and Design for the $78 million project.
 In fact, in June of 2017, the City was just 10 days away from receiving a State Budget appropriation of $30 million to immediately begin site cleanup and construction of the Veterans Cemetery in the Great Park.